Not Getting Job Interviews? Get resume Help - Banner

 Why employers use behavioral interview questions

-Behavioral questions are also widely used in structured and competency-based interviews, allowing hiring managers to compare candidates using the same criteria.
-This improves hiring consistency and helps identify candidates who can apply their skills effectively in real work environments.
+Behavioral questions are also a cornerstone of structured and competency-based interviews.
+By asking all candidates the same types of questions, employers can compare responses more objectively.
+This leads to more consistent hiring decisions and helps identify individuals who can apply their skills effectively in real work scenarios.

 Infographic explaining the STAR interview method: Situation, Task, Action, Result with short descriptions and an example weakness.